-How to Write a Young Adult Novel
+How to Write a YA Novel

 Young adult novels have never been more popular.
-It started with the rise of Harry Potter and continued with hits like The Fault in Our Stars, The Hunger Games, and Divergent.
-Have you ever wondered how to write a young adult novel?
+Some of my favorites began with the rise of Harry Potter and continued with hits like The Fault in Our Stars, The Hunger Games, and Divergent.
+If this is one of your favorite markets, you might wonder how to write a YA novel?

 Learning how to write fiction is one thing, but writing for teens is a whole different ball game.
 As a teen and an avid YA reader myself, I have a few tips for you.